 - In the Name field, type the subdomain you wish to use for your site.
 For example, if you have selected "newsletter.mydomain.com" as your address, enter the word "newsletter".
 If you want to use your naked domain, type www.

 - In the Type drop-down menu, select CNAME.

-- In the Data field, enter the URL of your Moosend login page.
+- In the Data field, enter the URL of your login page in our platform.

-If your site address is mydomain.com then your Moosend login page is mydomain.moosend.com.
+If your site address is mydomain.com then your login page in our platform is mydomain.moosend.com.
 You have to add a CNAME record to your DNS for your domain, a subdomain similar to the newsletter.mydomain.com example.
 Whatever your CNAME record is, it will need to point to mydomain.moosend.com.

 5. Click on the ADD button to complete the process.

-Please note that it may take at least 30 minutes for any changes you've made to propagate around the web.
+Please note that it may take at least 30 minutes for any changes you have made to propagate around the web.